International Brigades: Casualties

 The total number of casualties is given as 48,909, 55,162 or 59,380.
 It includes killed, missing and wounded, though probably contains numerous duplicated/multiplicated cases, as one individual might have suffered wounds a few times; it also includes Spaniards, who at later stages formed over 50% of the IB personnel.
 The missing contain the category of POW; their total figure is unknown, yet estimates as to the number of interbrigadistas held prisoner in the key prison camp for foreign combatants, located in San Pedro de Cardeña, exceed 700.
 A work from the mid-1970s claimed that there were 7,686 MIA (incl.
 POW and deserters), 29,802 lightly wounded, and 7,739 heavily wounded.

 The ratio of KIA to all IB combatants as calculated by historians might differ even more as it depends not only on estimates as to the number of killed, but also on estimates as to the total number of volunteers.
 Some sources suggest the figure of 8.3%, some authors claim 15%, others opt for 16.8%, estimate 20% or 21%, prefer 24.7% or endorse the ratio of 28.6%; a single author arrived at 33% and one claims "a half".
 In comparison, in shock units used by the Nationalists, though they were not entirely comparable, the ratio was 11.3% for the Carlist requetés and 14.6% for the Moroccan regulares.
 The overall percentage of killed in action in armies of both sides is estimated at some 7%.

-Estimates of KIA ratio for major national contingents differ enormously and often bear no reasonable relation to the overall KIA ratio, calculated for the Brigades.
-For volunteers from Latin America (mostly Cubans, Argentinians, and Mexicans) the figures range between 11% and 13%, for the French (including French-speaking Belgians and Swiss) between 12% and 18%; for the Romanians 16-18%, for the Czechs/Slovaks 17%, for the Italians between 18% and 20%; for the British between 16% and 22%; for the Americans between 13% and 32%; for the Yugoslavs between 35% and 50%, for the Canadians between 43% and 57%, for the Germans (including Austrians and German-speaking Swiss) between 22% and 60%; for the Poles (including Ukrainians, Jews, Belarusians) between 30% and 62%.
-Among smaller contingents, the KIA ratio calculated appears to be 10% for the Cubans, 18% for the Austrians, 21% for the Balts (Estonians, Latvians, Lithuanians), 21-25% for the Swiss, 31% for the Finns, 13%-33% for the Greeks, 23-35% for the Swedes, 40% for the Danes, and 44% for the Norwegians.
-In case of some minuscule national contingents, e.g. the Australians, the ratio of KIA appears to be some 21-22%.
+Estimates of KIA ratio for major national contingents differ enormously.
+They often bear no reasonable relation to the overall KIA ratio, calculated for the Brigades, and figures provided by historians from respective countries are usually way above those advanced by scholars from elsewhere.
+For volunteers from Latin America (mostly Cubans, Argentinians, and Mexicans) the figures range between 11% and 13%, for the Romanians 16-18%, for the Czechs/Slovaks 17%, for the Italians between 18% and 20%; for the British between 16% and 23%; for the French (including French-speaking Belgians and Swiss) between 12% and 30%; for the Americans between 13% and 32%; for the Yugoslavs between 35% and 50%, for the Canadians between 43% and 57%, for the Germans (including Austrians and German-speaking Swiss) between 22% and 60%; for the Poles (including Ukrainians, Jews, Belarusians) between 30% and 62%.
+Among smaller contingents, the KIA ratio calculated appears to be 10% for the Cubans, 18% for the Austrians, 21% for the Balts (Estonians, Latvians, Lithuanians), 21–25% for the Swiss, 31% for the Finns, 13–33% for the Greeks, 23–35% for the Swedes, 40% for the Danes, and 44% for the Norwegians.
+In case of some minuscule national contingents, e.g. the Australians, the ratio of KIA appears to be some 21–22%.